twopoint718/new_sencjw/transparent_web.markdown

 ## Bridging the Chasm in Web Development

-*The Transparent Web* (working title) is a book that I'm writing about some The "next-generation" web frameworks that seek to abstract away repetitive, *low-level* details of web applications.
+*The Transparent Web* (working title) is a book that I'm writing about some "next-generation" web frameworks that seek to abstract away repetitive, *low-level* details of web applications.
 Whether those details are separate client/server components or all the HTML/CSS/JS needed for a pleasing user-interface, The Transparent Web will show you how you can write simpler,